theuema/LNCS_DBLP/README.md

 ### Q: Is it possible to have a footer indicating that the paper is intended to be submitted/submitted/published?

 Activate the `llncsconf` package.
-The possible options are listed in `paper.tex`.
+The possible options are listed in `doc.tex`.

 ### Q: Can I also write in German?